-From 6 April 2020 you can only claim EA if your total (secondary) Class1 National Insurance contributions (Employer NICs) liability is below £100,000 in the tax year before the year of claim.
+Employers can only claim EA if their total (secondary) Class1 National Insurance contributions (Employer NICs) liability is below £100,000 in the tax year before the year of claim.
 Other factors, such as whether or not the employer is in receipt of State Aid also affect eligibility.

 The application of these rules are beyond the scope of Payroll Manager and you should consult the information provided by the government to determine whether or not you can claim the Employment Allowance.
 See Changes to Employment Allowance for more information.